chasemccoy/www/posts/2023-10-30-conjurings/index.md

 To that end, I decided the place to start would be creating a database of all the books in my physical collection.
 I spent a few weeks inputting titles, authors, dates, ISBN numbers, page counts, and more metadata about the titles on my shelves.
 I still have a few boxes of books to go through and log, but most of my collection is now captured digitally.

 I decided to use Airtable for this job, partly because it has such an easy to use API.
-I wanted to display my collection in a way that was more pleasant to browse than a spreadsheet, so I built my own little frontend for my database.
+I wanted to display my collection in a way that was more pleasant to browse than a spreadsheet, so I built my own little frontend for the database.

 It's still very much a WIP, and not as performant as I'd like it to be just yet, but you can take a peek at [books.chasem.co](https://books.chasem.co)

 ![A screenshot of a website displaying Chase McCoy's collection of physical books in a grid layout.](books.png 'A website can be a bookshelf')

+Now I feel much more comfortable donating some of my books knowing that I'll always be able to look back over my collection.

 <hr class='break' />

+I hope this season find you well.
 With reverence to the Great Pumpkin,

 Chase